Man opens plane's door and walks on wing at Australian airport before he's arrested

 “The man was exhibiting some quite strange behavior,” Varghese told Melbourne Radio 3AW.

-“As soon as the plane started coming to a stop, he immediately got up and charged to where the emergency exit row is,” Varghese added.
+"As soon as the plane had started coming to a stop, he immediately got up and basically charged to where the emergency exit row is, and in the process shoving people, causing a bit of commotion, (and) ripped open the emergency door,“ Varghese said.

+Another passenger, identified as Maddison, told Nine News television the man had been vaping, which is not allowed, during the 90-minute mid-morning flight and had unsuccessfully demanded the air crew provide him with alcohol.

 Australian Federal Police officers had been alerted by Jetstar staff and arrested the man for “alleged aggressive behavior and breaching aircraft safety protocols,” a police statement said.